 Whichever is it all depends on what you want to sell on your e-commerce website.
 Learning how to start an online store in Nigeria or learning how to create a website like Jumia is actually not difficult.

 These days everything has been made simpler.
 You just have to follow a template and run by it.
+There are many website designing companies which will customize your website at reasonable rates.

 Learning How to build an eCommerce website in Nigeria